|VIRTUAL POLKA INSTRUMENTS

 of recreating many of those subtle nuances, but for the most part, a

 quality performance on a well-sampled virtual instrument is good enough

 Q8: Are your virtual concertinas and button

 boxes restricted to their native keys?

-A: Absolutely not.
-Every note available on the actual instrument
+A: No. Every note available on the actual instrument

 was sampled, and where a note didn't exist on the instrument, one was

 digitally created.
 So all of the button boxes and concertinas are